gighaus/hello-world-/README.md

 # hello-world-
 This is my first repository :)
-I am adding a description to this branch.
+I am just starting this programming journey and do not know what I am doing